History of Jersey 83-93 Banner sm photo History of Jersey 83-93 Banner sm.jpg

 Hasek #39 photo Hasek 39.jpg

-The Dominator with his recognizable #39
+The Dominator with his influential #39

 Now high numbers are obviously here to stay, especially when stars such as Rick Nash (#61), Phil Kessel (#81) and, of course, Sidney Crosby and his #87 all came into the league wearing high digits and making them their own right from the start, rather than switching to them mid-career for various reasons like Esposito, Hodge, Hextall and Ray Bourque all did.